-Similarly, if a DIRECT LOAN borrower becomes a U.S. citizen or an eligible non-citizen during a period of enrollment, the borrower may be eligible as if he or she had been a U.S. citizen or eligible non-citizen during the entire period of enrollment.
-In a case where the period of enrollment is an academic year, the student would be eligible for the full annual maximum loan; regardless of when during the academic year he or she became eligible.

-2. Verification of Eligibility by College

-The College will verify a student's citizenship eligibility status during the award year (or period of enrollment for DIRECT LOAN PROGRAMS), when aid is first disbursed.
+- U.S. citizens or eligible non-citizens are not asked to verify their citizenship or eligible non-citizen status unless their FAFSA application fails the database match.
+Financial Aid funds are not disbursed until the student's citizenship status is confirmed. - Changes in Citizenship Status during the Award Year for the Federal Pell Grant Program: - If a student becomes a citizen or eligible non-citizen at any time during the award year, that student may be eligible for Pell Grant funds as if he or she had been eligible the entire award year. - For Direct Loan Programs: - Similarly, if a DIRECT LOAN borrower becomes a U.S. citizen or an eligible non-citizen during a period of enrollment, the borrower may be eligible as if he or she had been a U.S. citizen or eligible non-citizen during the entire period of enrollment.
+In a case where the period of enrollment is an academic year, the student would be eligible for the full annual maximum loan; regardless of when during the academic year he or she became eligible. - Verification of Eligibility by College - The College will verify a student's citizenship eligibility status during the award year (or period of enrollment for DIRECT LOAN PROGRAMS), when aid is first disbursed.

-E. Valid Social Security Numbers
+• Valid Social Security Numbers

-To be eligible to receive SFA funds, each student must provide a Social Security Number (SSN).
+- To be eligible to receive SFA funds, each student must provide a Social Security Number (SSN).
 The Social Security Administration (SSA) and the Central Processing System (CPS) work together to conduct matches that verify that the given student's SSN is correct, and that the SSN corresponds to the given student's name and birth date.
-If a match does not exist, the ISIR will contain a "C" code and must be resolved.

-A copy of the student's social security card may be mandatory for those students who fail the SSA database match.
-Financial Aid funds are not disbursed until the student's Social Security Number is confirmed.

-As is the case for the SSA citizenship match, no comment is provided on the output document when the SSN match is successful.
+If a match does not exist, the ISIR will contain a "C" code and must be resolved. - A copy of the student's social security card may be mandatory for those students who fail the SSA database match.
+Financial Aid funds are not disbursed until the student's Social Security Number is confirmed. - As is the case for the SSA citizenship match, no comment is provided on the output document when the SSN match is successful.
 A match flag of "4" will be provided in the FAA Information Section of the output document for a successful match.
-The confirmation of the SS match will be carried forward to the following award year if the student reapplies.

-1. Data Entry Errors

-If the student's Social Security number is entered incorrectly when entering the FAFSA, a new FAFSA must be entered.
+The confirmation of the SS match will be carried forward to the following award year if the student reapplies. - o Data Entry Errors - If the student's Social Security number is entered incorrectly when entering the FAFSA, a new FAFSA must be entered.
 (Instead of making corrections to the initial record.)
 The Social Security number must be corrected on the student's record, and the new FAFSA application submitted.
-A new match will be conducted between CPS and the SSA database.

-2. Conflicting Name, Date of Birth, or SS#

-If the student's Name, Date of Birth, or Social Security # are correct with the CPS but incorrect with the Social Security Administration (SSA), the student should go to a local Social Security Administration office with proper documentation and request that the SSA make the needed corrections in its system.
+A new match will be conducted between CPS and the SSA database. - Conflicting Name, Date of Birth, or SS# - If the student's Name, Date of Birth, or Social Security # are correct with the CPS but incorrect with the Social Security Administration (SSA), the student should go to a local Social Security Administration office with proper documentation and request that the SSA make the needed corrections in its system.